Kamalep/Kamalep/README.md

 ### Hi there, that's me 👋
-- 🔭 I currently learning PyQt5.
+- 🌱 I’m currently learning Django, JavaScript and PostgresQL.

 <!--
 **Kamalep/Kamalep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.